runette/ngx-leaflet-sidebar/README.md

 # NGX-Leaflet-Sidebar

-This is a wrapper for the [leaflet-sidebar-v2](https://github.com/nickpeihl/leaflet-sidebar-v2) - itself a fork of [Sidebar-V2](https://github.com/Turbo87/sidebar-v2) from Turbo87 - to make it easy to use in Angular 8+.
+This is a wrapper for the [leaflet-sidebar-v2](https://github.com/nickpeihl/leaflet-sidebar-v2) control - itself a fork of [Sidebar-V2](https://github.com/Turbo87/sidebar-v2) from Turbo87 - to make it easy to use in Angular 8+.

 This wrapper is tested against the [@asymmetrik/ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet) library but it has no dependency on that library so *should* work without it.
 It does, obviously, have a dependency that leaflet is loaded.

+For more detailed descriptions of how this wrapper was created : [Documentation](https://runette.gitbook.io/alcm/).

+For detailed descriptions of how to use and worked examples : [Article](https://medium.com/runic-software/quick-guide-to-leaflet-controls-in-angular-io-1b35d0807bdb), [Article](https://medium.com/runic-software/advanced-interactive-maps-in-angular-with-leaflet-68baafa03f72)

-for an example of this working - see [trackbash](https://trackbash.co.uk).
+For an example of this working in a real site - see [trackbash](https://trackbash.co.uk).

 # Install